mantidproject/mantid/docs/source/release/v6.0.0/muon.rst

 - Fixed a bug that can sometimes cause the MaxEnt calculation to fail in frequency domain analysis.
 - Fixed a crash when trying to do a simultaneous fit with no data loaded after pressing clear all.
 - Fixed a bug where changing rebin wouldn't update the plot in the GUI
+- Fixed a bug where the plot would update incorrectly when changing plot raw and plot difference

 ALC
 ---